 5. Where do students from the 8th grade graduating class go to high school?

 - OCA partners with Baltimore and Silver Spring schools in implementing a curriculum that prepares students for the school of their choice.

 6. What extended day/extracurricular options does Ohr Chadash provide?

-- The first hour is engaging, fun, and creative activities that are different each day of the week.
+- The first hour offers engaging, fun, and creative activities that are different each day of the week.

 - The second hour, children are supervised in the homework clinic and/or use computers or do outdoor play.
 In our homework clinic, students are able to work on their Judaic and General Studies homework in a conducive environment under teacher supervision.

 - You have the option of enrolling your children for one or two hours, one, two, three or four days each week.